-Happy Groundhog Day!
-Groundhog Day is February 2.
-The day each year when we wait for the famous groundhog Punxsutawney Phil to emerge and provide a forecast for the late winter and early spring ahead.
+Happy Groundhog Day, February 2, 2013!
+Today is the day each year when we wait for the famous groundhog Punxsutawney Phil to emerge and provide a forecast for the late winter and early spring ahead.
 If he sees his shadow, we will get six more weeks of winter.
 If he doesn’t see his shadow, we will get an early spring.
-[Editor's Note: Phil failed to see his shadow on this Groundhog Day 2013.
+[Editor’s Note: Phil failed to see his shadow on this Groundhog Day 2013.
 According to the Groundhog legend, that means an early spring]

 How accurate is Punxsutawney Phil?
 I am all for a meteorological holiday that celebrates weather or weather pattern changes, but are we going overboard?
 Should we listen to a groundhog to predict our late winter forecast?
 Get nervous Punxsutawney Phil, the pressure is all on you now!